Kattis91/what-is-cooking/README.md

   - [WhiteNoise](https://whitenoise.readthedocs.io/en/latest/index.html)
     - The library that allows the web app to serve its static files.
+    - "Whitenoise storage" was removed before final deployment as the app functioned fine without it.

   - [ElepantSQL](https://www.elephantsql.com/)
     - The database used by the deployed project on Heroku.